v3rtx/angularjs-rails-resource/README.md

     * **data** {object} - The data to serialize and POST / PUT / PATCH
     * **returns** {promise} A promise that will be resolved with a new Resource instance (or instances in the case of an array response).

-* $delete(customUrl) - Executes a DELETE to a custom URL.
+* $delete(customUrl, queryParams) - Executes a DELETE to a custom URL.
 The main difference between this and $http.delete is that a server response that contains a body will be deserialized using the normal Resource deserialization process.
     * **customUrl** {string} - The url to DELETE to
+    * **queryParams** {object} (optional) - The set of query parameters to include in the DELETE request
     * **returns** {promise} A promise that will be resolved with a new Resource instance (or instances in the case of an array response) if the server includes a response body.

 * $http(httpConfig, context, resourceConfigOverrides) - Executes an HTTP operation specified by the config.
 The request data is serialized and root wrapped (if configured).
 The response data is unwrapped (if configured) and deserialized and copied to the context object if specified.